Georgeingebretsen/georgeingebretsen.github.io/index.md

-A blog about my scattered interests.
-I'll probably post some:
+Writing about some of my scattered thoughts and interests! (partially as an incentive to articulate my thoughts more) I'll probably post some:
-- takes on AI Alignment
+- takes on AI alignment
 - takes about thinking better on purpose
 - book reviews
 - cool things I learn